davue/Lua-Discord4J/README.md

 ### Events
 Because Discord4J is very event driven and because it's nicer for bots, this wrapper also mainly works with events.
-I will try to implement every event Discord4J has but now only these events are called:
+I will try to implement every event Discord4J has but now, only these events are called:

 * `onReady()`